GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Cover to cover
 - reduces the enemy's accuracy on you, thus drastically reducing incoming damage
 - slightly faster than running
+- allows you to keep aggroing a mob while a teammate focuses them
 - allows you to look around without changing the direction of your movement
 - allows you to reload without reducing speed
 - try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover ends